TheOnlyZac/sly1/README.md

 ## Testing

-To execute unit testing, click `CMake > Tests > Run CTests`.
+To execute unit testing, first build the tests with `CMake > Build Only > Check`.
+Then run the tests with `CMake > Tests > Run CTests`.
 The results will show in the Output window and the Test Explorer.

 ### Windows/Unix - MSYS2 MINGW64/UCRT64 - GNU/Linux